The 4.3-Star Threshold: Why AI Treats Your Rating Like a Binary Switch

 How Does AI Actually Use Star Ratings?

 AI recommendation systems work differently.
 When a user asks ChatGPT "What's the best accountant in Denver?" or Perplexity "Find me a trusted plumber near me," the model applies a pre-filtering step before ranking.
-Businesses that do not meet the model's implicit quality threshold are removed from consideration before any ranking logic runs.
+Businesses that don't meet the model's implicit quality threshold are removed from consideration before any ranking logic runs.
 The Search Engine Land 2026 AI Local Visibility Report described this explicitly: "AI systems prioritize businesses with above-average sentiment, treating reviews as qualification filters rather than ranking signals, effectively excluding lower-rated competitors."

 What the Research Says About Rating Thresholds